Sunday Morning in Morelia

 There are hardly any tourists in Morelia, which made for a more authentic Mexican experience and we found everyone we came across incredibly friendly.

 We ate lunch at Pulcinellas – fabulous huge pizzas with a Mexican twist of hot chilli sauces on the side.
 Highly recommended!

-On our second day we headed out to Bosque Cuauhtemoc, Morelia’s largest park.
-We went to the Museo de Arte Contemporaneo Alfred Zalce.
+On our second day we headed out to Bosque Cuauhtemoc, Morelia’s largest park and paid a visit to the Museo de Arte Contemporaneo Alfred Zalce.
 Although it was an impressive building, there wasn’t much being shown, so we headed back to town.
-We bought some cheese and freshly baked bread and had a picnic back in our room.
+There we bought some cheese and freshly baked bread and took it back for a picnic back in our room.

-Indeed, Morelia made a nice stop for a couple of days.
-In fact, we always enjoy visiting destinations where there aren’t many foreign visitors.
-It seems that the less that places have been affected by the culture of tourism, the more open and hospitable the locals come across.
+Morelia made a nice stop for a couple of days and we always enjoy visiting destinations where there aren’t many foreign visitors.
+It seems that the less that places have been affected by the culture of tourism, the more open and hospitable the locals are.